Our favorite non-toxic cutting boards (+ how to choose the right one!)

-You might consume up to 10 credit cards worth of plastic per year from your plastic cutting board alone.
+You might consume up to 10 credit cards' worth of plastic per year from your plastic cutting board alone.
 Ahh!
 When I learned that, I immediately chucked my well-loved plastic cutting boards that we’ve had for years — they were covered in little notches and grooves where knives had nudged microplastics into our food — and went shopping for some non-toxic cutting boards.
 Here are the best options that I found.

 There are three components to consider when purchasing a non-toxic cutting board.